vramji/work/README.md

 Testing
 -------
-Input is read from the file input.yml.
+Input is read from the file input.yml by default.
-To test additional input files in input1.yml, input2.yml, etc...., rename these files as input.yml.
+To use a different input file, specify the filename as command line argument.

+eg.
+./hiker input.yml
+./hiker input1.yml

 1. One test case configures 2 persons in the first bridge, and 2 additional persons joining in the second bridge.
 This computes the total time taken